How Spending Time in Nature Can Improve Pain and Stress

 Looking out at all the greenery, listening to the birds singing and the wind in the trees, and feeling the sun on my skin was incredibly restorative.
 It was a much better place to rest than the couch in my living room.

-You May Also Like:Explaining Chronic Pain
+You May Also Like:Working With Chronic Pain

 Related Search Topics (Ads):